RGB-Tools/RGB-Documentation/csv-w-btc.md

 Multi Protocol commitments address the following important requirement:

-1. How the tagged value which is committed according to either `opret` or `tapret` schemes is constructed?
+1. How the tagged value which is committed according to either `opret` or `tapret` schemes is constructed
-2. How it is possible to store in a single commitment the state change of more than one contract / state transition?
+2. How it is possible to store in a single commitment the state changes associated to more than one contract

 In practice the previous points are address through an **ordered merkelization** of the multiple contracts / state transitions associated to the UTXO which are being spent by the **witness closing transaction** in which such multiple transitions of eventualy commited by mean of DBCs.